 - Panel IV: Prosecuting Enforced Disappearances at the National and International Levels

-Due to the COVID-19 pandemic and related security measures, this international conference was postponed from 2020 to 2021.
-In order to reflect on the importance of sanctioning and criminalising enforced disappearances, the conference will reflect on the concept of enforced disappearance as a human rights violation and as a crime.
-In light of the upcoming tenth anniversary of the entry into force of the Enforced Disappearances Convention, the conference will provide a forum for leading international experts and practitioners to critically discuss what lessons can be learned from the origins, evolution, and practical experience of the concept of enforced disappearances for the advancement of the fields of human rights law and international criminal law.
+In order to reflect on the importance of sanctioning and criminalising enforced disappearances, the speakers and chairs of the panels addressed the concept of enforced disappearance as a human rights violation and as a crime.
+The conference provided a forum for leading international experts and practitioners to critically discuss what lessons can be learned from the origins, evolution and practical experience of the concept of enforced disappearances for the advancement of the fields of human rights law and international criminal law.

 Confirmed speakers are Verónica Hinestroza (Independent Expert); Prof. Emilio Crenzel (Universidad de Buenos Aires); Ana Lorena Delgadillo Pérez (Fundación para la Justicia y el Estado Democrático de Derecho); Prof. Barbara Frey (University of Minnesota); Andreas Schüller (European Centre for Constitutional and Human Rights); Dr. Dilek Kurban (Hertie School); Prof. Gabriella Citroni (University of Milano-Bicocca); Luciano Hazan (United Nations Working Group on Enforced or Involuntary Disappearances); Dr. Rainer Huhle (formerly United Nations Committee on Enforced Disappearances); Barbara Lochbihler (United Nations Committee on Enforced Disappearances); Dr. Grazyna Baranowska (Polish Academy of Sciences); and Julieta Solano (International Criminal Court).